 - Quicker handwriting with less fatigue

-- Wider range of colors with gel inks
+- Wider selection of colours with gel ink

 - Clearer line

-Ballpoint pens vs rollerball pens, you need not understand the mechanics.
-You only need to find the one of your choice according to your wish.
+Ballpoint pens vs rollerball pens, you don’t have to understand the mechanisms.
+You only have to find the one of your choice according to your wish.

-- Stick pen; Cap, grip, barrel, ball, socket, ink chamber.
+Stick pens; Cap, grip, barrel, ball, socket, ink chamber.

-- Retractable ballpoint pen; Thrust device, thrust tube, barrel, ink chamber, spring, tip, clip
+Retractable ballpoint; Thrust device, thrust tube, barrel, ink chamber, spring, clip.

-- Twist pen; Tip, grip, decorative ring, ballpoint, twist mechanism, refill.
+Twist pen; grip, decorative ring, ballpoint, twist mechanism, refill.

-I hope I have explained the diversity if you have questions please ask in the comments.
+I hope I have explained the diversity in this guide, if you have questions, please ask in the blog comments.
 You can find me on any of the social media channels in the footer.